Sinda271/RealtimePredictionExample/README.md

 1. Clone the repo
 2. Create a python venv
-3. install dependencies in requirements.txt
+3. Install dependencies in requirements.txt

 Enjoy :)